numpy/numpy/doc/source/reference/c-api/array.rst

         void **initials)

    Multi-output version of :c:type:`PyArrayMethod_GetReductionInitial`, used to query the per-output initial values for a reduction.
-It behaves the same way, except that *initials* is an array of ``nout`` pointers, one per reduction output, each pointing to the buffer to fill.
-The *reduction_is_empty* argument and the -1, 0, or 1 return value have the same meaning.
-A return of 1 must fill every output.
+It behaves the same as :c:type:`PyArrayMethod_GetReductionInitial`, except that *initials* is an array of ``nout`` pointers, one per reduction output, each pointing to the buffer to fill.
+The *reduction_is_empty* argument and the -1, 0, or 1 return value have the same meaning as :c:type:`PyArrayMethod_GetReductionInitial`.
+   A return of 1 indicates every initial value has been successfully initialized with valid data.

 .. c:macro:: NPY_METH_get_reduction_loop